- What is Expected

 There will usually be some questions asked at the end of the talk.
 Don't feel that you have to know the answer to all of them.
 Questions are asked because the questioner wants to know the answer, not because they want to see whether you know.

 The final Honours mark consists of thesis grade (which contributes 18/48) and five courses (contributing a total of 30/48).
 This mark is then rounded up to produce your final Honours mark, which determines your grade.

 - 85+ : Honours I

 - 50 - 64: Honours III

-You should begin to plan the 'shape' of the thesis before the start of your second semester.
-You supervisor should have a fairly mature draft by the end of Week 8 of your last semester, but you should probably give them a chapter sooner than this so they can check your writing style.
+You should begin to plan the 'shape' of the thesis before the start of your third term.
+You supervisor should have a fairly mature draft by the end of Week 7 of your last term, but you should probably give them a chapter sooner than this so they can check your writing style.

 The following is a general guide to how work on your thesis should progress.
 If you think that a major variation is warranted, please discuss this with either your supervisor or the Honours Coordinator.